Do you think you have done everything New Brunswick has to offer this summer?

 29. Dorchester Sandpiper Festival

 Dorchester’s biggest weekend of the year is back with the long-awaited Sandpiper Festival!
 Experience the beauty of shorebirds, enjoy live music, and participate in various activities, including a 10K run.
-This community event in Tantramar will also feature kids’ activities, lawnmower and canoe racing, a Fibre Art Fair, and a whole lot more!
+This community event in Tantramar will also feature kids’ activities, lawn mower and canoe racing, a Fibre Art Fair, and much more!

 Details